CS Education Policies in NJ

 - $2 Million for CS has been included in the FY 2022 budget.

 CS Teacher Endorsement

-A New Jersey state law passed in June 2018, requires that a computer science teaching endorsement be added to New Jersey code.
+A New Jersey state law, P.L 2018 Chapter 81 (C.18A:26-2.26), passed in June 2018, requires that a computer science teaching endorsement be added to New Jersey code.
 The endorsement would authorize the holder to teach computer science in all public schools, and would be required to teach computer science in grades 9 through 12 beginning at such time as the State board determines that there is a sufficient number of teachers holding the computer science education endorsement to make the requirement feasible.

-The New Jersey Department of Eduction (NJDOE) is in the process of identifying the requirements of the 9-12 grade CS endorsement.
+The New Jersey Department of Education (NJDOE) is in the process of identifying the requirements of the 9-12 grade CS endorsement.